bem-archive/generator-bem-stub/README.md

 ```$ ./run.sh``` or ```$ ./run.sh -basic``` - to check only the created files of the projects (lower quality testing, but faster)

-Besides, there is a way to check only the assembly of the projects.
+**Besides**, there is a way to check only the assembly of the projects.

 In the same directory create the folder ```more```.